weygoldt/TeeGrid/8channel-logger/usage.md

 directory specified by `Path` with names `FileName`.wav .

-Sensor data (currently only water temperature) are stored in the same directory as csv files with names `FileName`-temperatures1.csv .
+Sensor data (currently only water temperature) are stored in the same directory as an csv file with name `FileName`-temperatures.csv .
 First column is a time stamp in ISO date/time formar.
 Second column is the water temperature in degrees celsius.